ENUSEC/LeTourDuHack19_Writeups/web/allzelogs/allzelogs.md

 To break the application make a request: ?write[]= turning the write variable into and array and exploiting a type confusion vulnerabiltity.
 This then triggers the fallback and we have a deserialisation vulnerabilty.
 This is abused to write to the log file given and the contents can be modified.

+Within the serialized object there was multiple different sections.
+The filepath which when changing did nothing and the contents which when changing changed what was wrote to tthe filepath specified in the serialised object.

 Now we can use the LFI to include the log file we just wrote unsanitized data too.

-(remmeber your serialised object must contain the legnth of the string)

 Now we have a problem because the deserialisation breaks when certain characters are given to it.
 Therefore in order to bypass this we can use url encoding as there is a hidden urldecode operation performed on the string before it is written to a file. (url encoding is a common bypass for data sanitation).